coding-sue-true/sparta-core-project1/README.md

 ## Planning

 We strongly advise that you take the time to plan your project well.
-You should include all planning, wireframes, skatches etc in your presentation.
+You should include all planning, wireframes, sketches etc in your presentation.

 #### Project Plan deliverables: